Missed the first article? No problem, fundamental screening filter documentation part 1 can be found here.

 Large-scale companies will realize a rather stable but slightly less strong profit growth, while the same profit growth will rather be more volatile in young (growth) companies.

-Next time we will continue with the remaining filtering options in ChartMill!
+Next time (part 3) we will continue with the remaining filtering options in ChartMill!

 Do you want to use Chartmill without any limitation?
 An annual subscription costs less than $ 22 per month.
 This allows you to use our stockscreener completely unlimited, including all future updates!